-Sometimes fish can be hard to include in your diet because (especially fish like salmon or trout) because it can taste… well… fishy.
+Sometimes fish can be hard to include in your diet because it can taste, well… fishy.
 Recipes like this Parmesan Herb Baked Mahi Mahi are great for easing in to fish because you get perfectly tender, flaky, flavorful fish without the strong fishy flavor.
-My husband, who has a bit of an aversion to fish, absolutely LOVES this and has actually REQUESTED more than once which is kind of a big deal.
+My husband, who has a bit of an aversion to fish, absolutely LOVES this and has actually REQUESTED this dish more than once (which is kind of a big deal).

 What Does Mahi Mahi Taste Like?